sclevine/packfile/README.md

 any layer with a provide can be referenced with "link"

+cache layers can be referenced with a "link"

 a layer with no provide or require can be referenced with "link"

 provide.test can be used to create custom inter-dependent layer rebuilding